JetBrains/teamcity-documentation/topics/user-account.md

 In addition to logged in users, there is a special user account for non\-registered users called __Guest User__, that allows monitoring TeamCity projects without authorization.
 By default, guest login is disabled.
-Learn more at [Guest User](guest-user.md) section.
+Learn more on the [Guest User](guest-user.md) page.